 Baked donuts are definitely a healthier option than fried.
 Typically, when donuts are deep fried, they require a lot of oil, which results in added fat and calories.
 Not to mention, because fried foods are cooked at such a high temperature, they are often high in trans fats, which is associated with an increased risk of many diseases, including heart disease, cancer, diabetes and obesity (source).

 Baked donuts, on the other hand, require a lot less fat to be cooked and do not contain trans fats.
-This baked donut recipe is also made with whole grain oat flour and almond flour rather than refined flour, so it’s higher in fibre, vitamins, minerals and healthy fats than your typical fried donut.
+This baked donut recipe is also made with whole grain oat flour and almond flour rather than refined flour, so it’s higher in fiber, vitamins, minerals and healthy fats than your typical fried donut.

 I typically use the Wilton non-stick donut pan which has six donut molds, but you can also use a silicone donut pan as well to make the donuts really easy to pop right out of the pan.

-Coconut flour typically requires a lot more liquid since it’s highly absorbent so I wouldn’t recommend using it as a substitute for the flours in this recipe.
+Coconut flour typically requires a lot more liquid since it’s highly absorbent, so I wouldn’t recommend using it as a substitute for the flours in this recipe.

 Try adding toppings like: